kaifang98/tq_22/Metaverse/README.md

 `It enables more realistic graphics that guarantee meetings are more engaging.`

 ##
-What distinguishes Accenture as a holistic provider of Extended Reality (XR) services?
+What distinguishes A as a holistic provider of Extended Reality (XR) services?
 `our unique combination of strategic assets, capabilities, and partnerships`

 ##